 Azure offers a free trial account that's good for 30 days and provides up to \$200 of free credit.
-This free credit should be enough to make it through all the chapters and exercises, with room to explore a little and have fun along the way!
-There are also many Azure services and features that remain free, even after your trial period ends.
+This credit should be enough for you to make it through all the chapters and exercises, with room to explore a little and have fun along the way.
+Many Azure services and features remain free even after your trial period ends.

-Follow along with the steps in this section to create your free Azure account.
+Follow along with the steps in this section to create your free Azure account:

-- 1 Open your web browser to https://azure.microsoft.com/free, and select the Start Free button, as shown in figure 1.1. - 2 When prompted, sign in to your Microsoft account.
+- 1 Open your web browser to https://azure.microsoft.com/free, and choose the option to get started with a free Azure account. - 2 When prompted, sign in to your Microsoft account.
 If you need a Microsoft account or want to create a new one, choose the Create a New Microsoft Account link.